DanielBMarkham/Info-Ops/manuscript/chapter20.md

 So we started in on #3, **"Clean up the backlog"**, realizing immediately that we needed some kind of initial ordered backlog.
 A null backlog is not manageable.
 Pulling a rabbit out of our hat, we walked the model to do an **Analysis Affinity Mapping**, which created more items and gave us a starting backlog.
 We'll do more Analysis Affinity Mapping in Section 3 when we talk about program management.

 We moved on to #4, **"Verify we're ready for the next bit of work"**.
-Tests always involve taking some structure and bouncing it off a combination of behavior and supplementals.
+Tests always involve taking some structure and bouncing it off a combination of behaviors and supplementals.
 We're pushing as hard as we can not to do any paperwork at all, so we're jumping right down to System Abstract.

-My heart tells me to move immediately System Realized, actually writing some code, but my head tells me that old Pete would freak out if he only spoke to us for an hour and we showed up the next day giving him code.
+My heart tells me to move immediately to System Realized, actually writing some code, but my head tells me that old Pete would freak out if he only spoke to us for an hour and we showed up the next day giving him code.
 He's a meeting kinda guy.
 He needs a bit of training from us.
 So our strategy will be to only go as far down as System Abstract for a few meetings, see if we can get into more of a continuous cycle, and then only do System Realized test, that is, running code.
 We are using the work pattern to purposefully throttle the delivery speed so that we can work through bugs in how we work together, Meta Behavior Realized.
 Said a different way, we walked in with a lot of Meta Abstract Behaviors we've read about before and tried in various places.
 Now we're applying them a little at a time to test the waters and evolve a new Meta Behavior Realized that works for our particular situation.

 Five things to note:

 1. Once we had absorbed the new information, synchronized the model, and made sure the backlog was manageable, we're immediately asking ourselves what kinds of tests we can make at a lower level.
 (The lowest level possible, actually.
 The more levels we can skip, the faster this goes.)
 Tests mean behaviors and supplementals coming together to drive out structure, which is either then approved or rejected.
 To get started we sketched out some wireframes that matched what we know so far.
 That's our derived structure, the wireframes.
 Now we just need approval that the test passed okay.
 I would not expect to get it.
-2. We can run through analysis tests a heckuva lot faster than we could code, no matter how fast we could code.
+2. We can run through analysis tests a heckuva lot faster than we can code, no matter how fast we can code.
 In fact, every time we suggest some structure that's driven out by the rest of the model and the other people in the room either disagree or point out that you have to add to or change the model, we've created and failed a test.
 That could happen dozens of times, maybe more than a hundred times in an hour, depending on how fast we can make and try out a test.
 Coding, no matter how fast you are, will hold you back if you want to move at that speed.[^20-32]
 3. When we create a test and it passes, that means we either need to move down some levels and do it again -- or we're done.
 That goal has been met.
 4. A good team should be able to deliver solutions faster than the customer can absorb them.
 (In fact, this is one of the key indicators you are working on a good team.)
 So at the beginning of a project, its primary concern should be "how fast can this relationship move", not "when do I get to the code-writing part?"
 5. The model knows more than we do.
 By using a written model, as we go through the steps of grooming, we cover all the things we've learned before to see if they are consistent with one another.
 This results in a much deeper conversation than simply pointing at a behavior and asking "Who remembers what this is?"
 Just now, about 30% of the model just "fell out" while we were making sense of the rest of it.
 That drops off over time, but still remains significant.
 We get more out than we put in, even after just an hour's work.